martinezlucas98/threejsTP/README.md

 ### Dev mode 💻

-Press the **P** key to toggle the dev mode.
+Press the **O** key to toggle the dev mode.
 This will display some spheres on the screen, used for dev purposes.

 The green sphere represents the fixed point P for the locked rotation mode.